Dependent Clauses

 Punctuation Rules

-If the dependent clause comes first, it is followed by a comma; but when the independent clause comes first, it is not followed by a comma.
+If the dependent clause comes at the beginning of the sentence, it is followed by a comma; but when the independent clause comes first and the dependent clause is at the end of the sentence, there is no need for a comma.

-Non-restrictive dependent clauses are put between two commas.
+Non-restrictive dependent clauses that appear in the middle of the sentence are put between two commas.
 Check out the examples:

 Before you get out of the house, make sure you switched off the lights.